Leadership and cultural blind spots

 As such, culture can work as both an enabler and an inhibitor.
 As a leader, which of these two paths are you leading your people down?

-Leadership drives culture drives performance
+Leadership drives culture performance

 A meta-study (Ogbonna & Harris, 2000) on the interrelation between leadership style, culture and performance shows that over time, the culture of the organisation will influence the leader and his or her leadership style which in turn will influence organisational performance (see model).
 In essence, you cannot consider one without the other.
 Leadership, culture and performance go together – like three peas in a pod.